Horse riding in Malvern, Worcester, Worcestershire

 Click here for more info and to order.

-And the second book "Leon's Late" is being published in August 2014.
+The first book "Leon finds a frind" was published inb 2013 and the second book "Leon's Late" was published in August 2014.

 This photo was taken of Claire giving a demonstration during an Open Day in July 2010 at the Riding School in aid of local charities.
 Claire has been riding since she was 5 years old, and is a BHS AI qualified Riding Instructor and an qualified A1 Training Assessor.